March 21, 2023

 Then:

-You must also have paid your most recent PRSI contribution in Ireland to qualify for Maternity Benefit.
+Your employees must also have paid their most recent PRSI contribution in Ireland to qualify for Maternity Benefit.

-Here’s what you’ll need to receive a certified maternity leave:
+Here’s what your employees need to receive a certified maternity leave:

-You’ll need a doctor’s certificate confirming when your baby is due.
+Your employees will need a doctor’s certificate confirming when their baby is due.

-Your employers must then complete form MB2: Employer Certificate for Maternity Benefit.
+You must then complete the MB2: Employer Certificate for Maternity Benefit form.

-You’ll also need this Maternity Benefit form certified by your employer, even if your contract of employment ends or has ended within 16 weeks before the end of the week your baby is due.
+Your employees will also need to get this Maternity Benefit form certified by you, even if their employment contract ends or has ended within 16 weeks before the end of the week their baby is due.

-For self-employed workers, the doctor must fill out the claim form MB3: Medical Certificate for Maternity Benefit form, certifying the due date.
+For self-employed workers, their doctor must complete the claim form MB3: Medical Certificate for Maternity Benefit, certifying the due date.

-For further information, read everything about Maternity Benefit in our in-depth guide.
+For further information, read everything about Maternity Benefit in our in-depth employer guide.

 We’ll answer two common questions on Irish Maternity Benefit: